 At American Camp the picnic areas are located at the visitor center, adjacent to the Fourth of July beach parking lot, and along South Beach.
 Most of the picnic tables are located very close to parking areas and are easily accessed.
 Some tables are harder to get to, most notably at South Beach were short areas of sand must be crossed to reach some tables.
 All three areas have accessible restrooms.

 The picnic area at English Camp is located at the top of the parking lot and is easily accessible.
 A fully accessible restroom is also located in the parking area.

 While no trail at American Camp meets all ADA standards for trails, there are some trails that most visitors in wheelchairs find very easy to navigate.
 Those trails include the trail from the visitor center to the redoubt and the some of the trails that start at the Jakle's Lagoon parking lot.
 Please contact the American Camp visitor center for specific information.

 Unfortunately, There are no accessible trails at English Camp.

 Park staff gladly offers programs for anyone with special needs.
 If you would like to schedule a program in advance please call the American Camp visitor center at (360) 378-2240 ext.
 2228.

-While not offered in the park, the Access Pass is a free lifetime entrance permit to all federal parks, monuments, and recreation areas.
-It also provides a 50% reduction of camping fees.
-The Golden Access Passport is issued to United States residents who are blind or permanently disabled.
-For more information on the Access Pass please click here.
+While not offered in the park, the Access Pass is a free lifetime entrance permit to all federal parks, monuments, and recreation areas for U.S. citizens or permanent residents who have a permanent disability.